Apachería

-Apachería was the term used to designate the region inhabited by the Apache people.
+Apachería was the term used to designate the region of the various Apache countries.
 The earliest written records have it as a region extending from north of the Arkansas River into what are now the northern states of Mexico and from Central Texas through New Mexico to Central Arizona.

 Most notable were the Apaches of the Great Plains in the eastern area of Apachería, located: